ASC Theatre Camp

 • The Sydney Stark Jr. Memorial fund, which may cover up to the full cost of tuition.

-• Campers of military families are invited to apply for an exclusive scholarship award.
+• Campers of military families are invited to apply for an exclusive financial aid award.
 This award acknowledges the potential hardship of military family life, and encourages campers of military families to find a second home at ASCTC by providing at least half the cost of tuition.

 Q: What is the deadline for applications?

-• Campers who apply after the Early Application deadline may be considered on a rolling basis until the session is full or until the final application deadline, whichever comes first.
-Applications will be reviewed on the 15th of each month, with admissions decisions sent the following week.
+• Camper applications are considered on a rolling basis until the session is full or until the final application deadline, whichever comes first.
+Applications will be reviewed on the first of each month, with admissions decisions sent the following week.

 Q: Where do campers live?

 • ASC Theatre Campers live on campus at Mary Baldwin University, a few blocks away from the Blackfriars Playhouse.
-Click here to see photos and take a virtual tour of the PEG dorm, ASCTC’s main campus location.
+Click here for more information about Tyson Hall, ASCTC’s main campus location, and MBU’s Program for the Exceptionally Gifted, housed there year-round.

 Q: What pandemic precautions are you taking to prevent the spread of Covid-19?